multitudes/42-minishell/README.md

 ### Basic Architecture of our Shell
 1. Overarching loop for repeated and single command execution.
 We start by implementing a loop that reads the user input with the readline() function.
 The readline function is part of the part of the GNU Readline library and offers other functions like rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay,add_history that we are allowed to use in our project.
 2. Scanner: The first step is scanning, also known as lexing, or (if you’re trying to impress someone) lexical analysis.
 A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
 In programming languages, each of these words is called a token.
 Some tokens are single characters, like '(' and ','.
 Others may be several characters long, like numbers ( 123 ), string literals ( "hi!" ), and identifiers ( min ).
 3. Parser: The next step is parsing.
 This is where our syntax gets a grammar—the ability to compose larger expressions and statements out of smaller parts.
 Before building a tree, any heredocs that are found in the tokenlist are interpreted and set up.
 Then the parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
+In order to evaluate an arithmetic node, you need to know the numeric values of its subtrees, so you have to evaluate those first.
+That means working your way from the leaves up to the root—a post-order traversal.
+If I gave you an arithmetic expression, you could draw one of these trees pretty easily.
 These trees have a couple of different names—“parse tree” or “abstract syntax tree”.
 In practice, language hackers usually call them “syntax trees”, “ASTs”, or often just “trees”.
 Everything up to this point is considered the front end of the implementation.
 4. Tree-walk interpreter: To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.
 5. Before commands (system or builtin) are executed redirections (including for heredocs) are set up.